-The second is that big push policies can have long-lasting effects.
-Our analysis of long-run dynamics indicates that the asset, occupation and consumption trajectories of above-threshold beneficiaries diverge from those of below-threshold beneficiaries over time.
-This finding is important as it indicates that, by engendering occupational change, one-time pushes can have permanent effects.
+The second is that big-push policies can have long-lasting effects.
+Our analysis of long-run dynamics indicates that the asset, occupation, and consumption trajectories of above-threshold beneficiaries diverge from those of below-threshold beneficiaries over time.
+This finding is important because it indicates that, by engendering occupational change, one-time pushes can have permanent effects.

 The third is that poverty traps create mismatches between talent and jobs.
 We have shown that misallocation of labor is rife among the poor in rural Bangladesh.
 Indeed, we show that the vast majority of the poor in rural Bangladesh are not engaged in the occupations where they would be most productive.
 They are perfectly capable of taking on the occupations of richer women but are constrained from doing so by a lack of resources.
 The value of eliminating misallocation is an order of magnitude larger than the cost of moving all the beneficiaries past the threshold.
-This is important as it implies that poverty traps are preventing people from making full use of their abilities and indeed it is the mass squandering of people's abilities that is the key tragedy of poverty.
+This is important because it implies that poverty traps are preventing people from making full use of their abilities and indeed, the mass squandering of people's abilities is the key tragedy of poverty.

 Future research should probe the generalizability of these results to other contexts and interventions.
-At a first pass, bimodal asset distributions, which are symptomatic of poverty traps can be found in several South Asian countries with similar agrarian systems, large numbers of irregular, casual laborers and high levels of rural poverty and asset inequality where the type of asset transfer program studied here may be relevant.45 Figure X plots kernel density estimates of an index of productive assets for rural households from nationally representative IPUMS and DHS surveys.
-Strikingly, bimodal distributions are present in five of these six countries.
+At a first pass, bimodal asset distributions, which are symptomatic of poverty traps, can be found in several South Asian countries with similar agrarian systems; large numbers of irregular, casual laborers; and high levels of rural poverty and asset inequality where the type of asset transfer program studied here may be relevant.
+Figure X plots kernel density estimates of an index of productive assets for rural households from nationally representative IPUMS and